reflectivity/reflectivity.github.io/what_is_orso/ORSO_constitution.md

 ORSO is an open group of reflectometry scientists from across the globe that are interested in improving our field through collaboration.
 The collaboration is formed by the efforts of its contributors and has no legal status.

 The objectives of the organisation were agreed when the organisation was formed in 2019:
-- to promote international cooperation in X-ray and neutron reflectometry
+- to promote international cooperation across X-ray and neutron reflectometry
-- to facilitate consistency across instrumentation and software packages and thereby improve reproducibility of measurement and analysis
+- to facilitate consistency across instrumentation and software packages, thereby improving reproducibility of measurement and analysis
-- to facilitate international standardization of methods, of units, of nomenclature and of symbols used in X-ray and neutron reflectometry
+- to facilitate international standardization of methods, units, nomenclature and symbols used in X-ray and neutron reflectometry
 - to provide useful resources for both new and experienced users of these techniques

 These objectives can be changed as required, if the ORSO community agrees (see rules for decision making below).